 Lunchtimes at Copley

-We are all thrilled to be back together in the dining room at lunchtimes!
-Everyone was so excited at the prospect of eating from their trays again and Miss BB wanted lunchtime to be the best that it could be - just like our learning time.
+We all love eating together in the dining room at lunchtimes!
 When asked, pupils said that they would like to spend less time queueing, more opportunity to choose who they sit with and spend more time outside enjoying the fresh air and brilliant outdoor space that we have at Copley.
 So, to make lunchtimes even better and to improve the dining experience, we made some changes to our routines.

 Another great thing about lunchtimes is that we now have lunchtime leaders!
 Pupils from Year 5 and Year 6 volunteer to help out in the hall, filling water jugs and helping to reward children who are spotted doing a great job at lunchtime.
-We have a 'token' reward system where pupils can earn points for their house by being great role models at lunchtime and these are shared on our 'Lunchtime Leader board'.
+We have a 'token' reward system where pupils can earn points for their house by being great role models at lunchtime.
 Each week, the winning house gets a prize!
 We even have music and place settings in the hall on special occasions.

 Following consultation with governors, pupils and members of the Parent Forum we introduced a lunchtime wristband system to ensure that all children are able to choose their main meal choice every day.